CSCfi/csc-user-guide/docs/cloud/rahti/storage/persistent.md

 ## Persistent volumes

-Pods are expendable.
-When they die, all state that was stored in the pod's own filesystems is lost.
-Pods are also meant to die and be replaced as part of normal operations such as a rolling update triggered by a deployment.
-Therefore, storage that persists over a pod's lifetime is needed.
+Storage that persists over a pod's lifetime is needed.
 This is what **persistent volumes** are for.

 Persistent volumes are stored in a backing storage such as Ceph, NFS or GlusterFS.
 They are claimed by a pod using a **PersistentVolumeClaim**.
 When a